-Any amendments to this Constitution shall be ratified by a two-thirds majority of members present during the meeting at which such amendments are tabled.
+Any amendments to this Constitution shall be ratified by a the 50% majority of members present during the meeting at which such amendments are tabled.
 Each member organisation shall have one vote.

 PERMANENT CRITERIA

 ICAO Standards will have pre-eminence and, where appropriate, recommended practices as well as international best practices will be the foundation for proposals, with obvious regard for the relevant South African legislation.